Carolina College of Natural Health Sciences

 Founder of Joyful Belly Ayurveda, John Immel, answers the question ‘What is Ayurveda?’

-Comments & Impressions of 'Cream Of Rice Soup With Ginger & Ghee'
+Comments & Questions About 'Cream Of Rice Soup With Ginger & Ghee'

 Do you like 'cream of rice soup with ginger & ghee'?
 Why or why not?
 What makes it unique?
 Is there something else you'd like to know about 'cream of rice soup with ginger & ghee'?